batool04/Keyword-Spotting-1/README.md

 Then, goto
 File-> Examples -> "Your_project_name -> nano_ble33_ense_microphone

-Do some chnages arduino code is given in above fies
+Do some changes arduino code is given in above fies

 Use screen or Serial monitor in Arduino IDE to set up a serial connection over USB.

 # Burn the Code

-Upload the code on your kit select your serial port After uploading open python code set the respective port no and run the task now you can see your project working!
+Upload the code on your kit select your serial port After uploading open python code set the respective port number and run the task now you can see your project working!